 When you do review your credit report, which counts as a soft inquiry, it’s important to check for errors.
 If you find a hard inquiry listed that you believe is incorrect, you can take steps to dispute it and have it removed from your credit report.

 You need to collect any information that can act as evidence that a hard inquiry listed on your report is incorrect.
 If a mix-up occurred because of a misspelling, wrong date of birth or incorrect address, you can also provide proof and get the mistake fixed.
 While errors on a credit report can be a sign of fraud, sometimes they occur because of simple typos.

 Next, you’ll need to write a letter disputing the hard inquiry you believe is a mistake.
 This sample letter from the FTC is a great place to start, but you can customize it to meet your needs.
 Your letter should explain why you’re disputing the hard inquiry and include a request to remove or correct it.
 You should attach any supporting documentation, such as proof of identity, that you have to your letter.

 3. Keep a paper trail while you wait for a response

 Thanks to the Fair Credit Reporting Act, credit bureaus are legally required to investigate any claims of credit report errors.
 It’s still important that you keep an organized paper trail of your communications and follow up in a timely manner.
 If you end up needing to take your dispute to court, you’ll want clear documentation of your correspondence with any credit bureau.

-Hard inquiries can temporarily hurt your credit score, but there’s no need to fear soft inquiries as they won’t impact your credit score at all.
+Hard inquiries can temporarily hurt your credit score, but there’s no need to fear soft inquiries because they won’t impact your credit score at all.

-There will be times where you can’t avoid a hard inquiry and that’s OK.
-Hard inquiries eventually drop off your report and while you wait you can practice other good credit habits (such as making on-time payments) to keep your credit score as healthy as possible.
+There will be times when you can’t avoid a hard inquiry — and that’s OK.
+They eventually drop off your report and while you wait, you can practice other good credit habits (such as making on-time payments) to keep your credit score as healthy as possible.